JerryI/wljs-docs/docs/frontend/instruction.md

 </h2>

 :::note
 You do not need to have Mathematica, or other paid software installed to run WLJS Notebook.
-No subscription model, only one-time registration at *wolfram.com* is needed.
+No subscription model, only one-time registration at *wolfram.com* is needed for a personal use.
+Please check the [license agreement](https://www.wolfram.com/legal/terms/wolfram-engine.html).
 :::

 If you are __new to Wolfram Language__, please, check the [corresponding page](./Wolfram%20Language.md).

 There are two ways you can choose from